• Courses

 But the lack of a built-in feature does not mean we cannot solve it ourselves.
 With this workaround, you can still have cleaner URLs in GA4 reports.

 Keep in mind that this implementation will apply only to future data.
-Your historic data will still contain those unwanted URL query parameters.
+Your historical data will still contain those unwanted URL query parameters.

 Julius Fedorovicius